GLYCAM-Web/MD_Utils/inputs/NPT-separate-water-relaxation/README.md

 * ntb     : Largely deprecated, the flag to turn periodic boundaries on or off, and how to set them.
-This flag no longer needs to be explicitly set.
-The software will figure out what the value should be.
-Only in certain strange situations should it be set.
+This flag no longer needs to be explicitly set: the software will figure out what the value should be.
+Only in certain strange situations should it need to be set.
             The current recommendation is to not set it.
+However, these files might be used with older AMBER versions, so it is set here.